Gina G: Mid- to late 1990s

 In 1995, she moved to the UK, where she entered the A Song for Europe competition.
-She won, becoming the UK's entry in the 1996 Eurovision Song Contest, with the song "Ooh Aah...
+She won, becoming the UK's entry in the Eurovision Song Contest 1996, with the song "Ooh Aah...
 Just a Little Bit".
 The song finished in eighth place at Eurovision, and peaked at number one on the UK Singles Chart.
 The song was also successful in the US, reaching No. 12 on the Billboard Hot 100, No. 3 on the Hot Dance Club Play, No. 13 on the Rhythmic Top 40, No. 5 on the Mainstream Top 40, No. 25 on the Adult Top 40 and No. 11 on the Hot Dance Music/Maxi-Singles Sales chart.
 The song was nominated for a Grammy Award in the Best Dance Recording category in 1998.

-Gina G released "I Belong to You" in October 1996, which was also a top 10 hit in the UK.
-The following year, she scored a succession of UK hits with "Fresh!", "Ti Amo", "Gimme Some Love", and "Everytime I Fall", all of which were included on her debut album Fresh!.
+Gina G released "I Belong to You" in October 1996, which was also a top-10 hit in the UK.
+The following year, she scored a succession of UK hits with "Fresh!", "Ti Amo", "Gimme Some Love", and "Everytime I Fall", all of which were included on her debut album Fresh!
 The album's cover was shot by David LaChapelle and featured her whole body covered in chocolate.
 "Gimme Some Love" was also a hit in the US, reaching No. 46 on the Billboard Hot 100, No. 18 on both the Hot Dance Music/Club Play and Hot Dance Music/Maxi-Singles Sales charts, and No. 22 on the Top 40 Mainstream chart.

 In 1998, Gina G and songwriter Simon Tauber sued record company FX Music and its owner, Steve Rodway, demanding £136,000 among other things.
-In February 1999, a high court voided her recording contract after finding that she only received less than £30,000 in royalties from the song.
+In February 1999, a high court voided her recording contract after finding that she received less than £30,000 in royalties from the song.
 A legal battle with her former manager was stuck in court for 10 years and prevented her from releasing another album.